zhelgadis/Epic.NET/_posts/2011-08-31-looking-for-niche-markets.markdown

 Most of frameworks out of there try to simplify the developer's work with general purpose tools.
 Epic doesn't.
-It has been designed to meet the needs of a small market of corporate applications with complex business rules.
+It has been designed to meet the needs of a few corporate applications with complex business rules.

 Time per complexity
 -------------------